geut/www/_site/index.md

 ---
 name: section-index
-tags: [a,b,c]
+title: Our Philosophy
+subtitle: Code With Opinions
 ---
-# Our Philosophy
-## Code With Opinions

 We are GEUT.
-A Software Development shop with a opinionated stack and a personal style to do thigs.
+A Software Development Shop with an opinionated stack and a particular style to do things.

 > #codewithopinions